Christmas truce: Football matches

 Many units were reported in contemporary accounts to have taken part in games: Dash listed the 133rd Royal Saxon Regiment pitched against "Scottish troops"; the Argyll and Sutherland Highlanders against unidentified Germans (with the Scots reported to have won 4–1); the Royal Field Artillery against "Prussians and Hanovers" near Ypres and the Lancashire Fusiliers near Le Touquet, with the detail of a bully beef ration tin as the ball.
 One recent writer has identified 29 reports of football though does not give substantive details.
 Colonel J. E. B. Seely recorded in his diary for Christmas Day that he had been "Invited to football match between Saxons and English on New Year's Day", but this does not appear to have taken place.

 Eastern Front

 On the Eastern Front, the first move originated from Austro-Hungarian commanders, at some uncertain level of the military hierarchy.
 The Russians responded positively and soldiers eventually met in no man's land.
+Austrian junior doctor Josef Tomann recorded the Russian goodwill outside the town of Przemyśl: "On Christmas Morning our scouts found three Christmas trees the Russians had left in no-man's land with notes that said something like: 'We wish you, the heroes of Przemyśl, a Merry Christmas and hope we can come to a peaceful agreement as soon as possible.' ...
+On Christmas Day, they neither attacked, nor fired."